snowplow-archive/snowplow.github.com/_posts/2014-09-30-snowplow-php-tracker-0.1.0-released.md

 <h2><a name="install">1.
 Installation</a></h2>
 </div>

-The Snowplow PHP Tracker is published to [Packagist] [packagist], the PHP package archivist.
-To add it to your project, add it as a requirement in your composer.json file:
+The Snowplow PHP Tracker is published to [Packagist] [packagist], the central repository for Composer PHP packages.
+To add it to your project, add it as a requirement in your `composer.json` file:

 {% highlight json %}
 {